|Volume One: Bookbinding Basics|

 |Maaike Zuyderhoff |

-Making a book is even more enjoyable than reading one (especially if it’s the Binomial Equations, for example).
-And the single signature is the best way to begin.
+Opening a book reveals a mystery to many of us.
+How are all those pages bound together?
+It looks so complicated.
+And the bigger question is “Could I ever make one myself?”
+There’s no doubt the answer is yes, and the best way to start is with the single signature.
 It is the foundation of most books we read (there’s just more of them in a typical book), and that’s why it’s chosen for this introductory course.

 Techniques learned: The use of basic tools, how to mark, score, fold and cut, and to make the pamphlet stitch, the mysteries of “grain direction.”